 For the centrality analysis, we aimed to simulate trips through the study area that represent realistic mobility flows.
 Similar studies often use spatial population distribution data to create weighted samples of origin and destination locations (Petricola et al., 2022; Klipper et al., 2021).
 A common challenge is the underestimation of the population in informal settlements (Breuer et al., 2024; Abascal et al., 2024).
-We addressed this gap by using building volume data from the Global Human Settlement Layer GHS-Built-V project as a proxy for population distribution (Pesaresi and Politis, 2023).
+GHS-POP underestimates the population in high density residential areas (Kuffer et al., 2022) and also underestimates the population in 307 studied rural areas by 85% (Láng-Ritter et al., 2025).
+We addressed this gap using building heights, following the general recommendation of Kuffer et al. (2022).
+We therefore used building volume data from the Global Human Settlement Layer GHS-Built-V project as a proxy for population distribution (Pesaresi and Politis, 2023).

-The network graph extracted from OpenStreetMap and processed using the openrouteservice (ORS) engine was imported into a PostgreSQL database that included the pgrouting extension.
-All centrality calculations were performed within this framework, including edge betweenness.
+The network graph, extracted from OpenStreetMap and processed using the ORS engine, was imported into a PostgreSQL database equipped with the pgRouting extension.
+All centrality measures, including edge betweenness, were computed within this environment.

 The remainder of the methodology section details the preprocessing steps used to prepare the data for analysis, including masking of the flood extent and creation of network graphs.
-It then outlines the centrality and resilience analysis, specifying the metrics employed to evaluate network connectivity and redundancy.
+Subsequently, we outline the centrality and resilience analysis, specifying the metrics used to assess network connectivity and redundancy.
 Finally, we describe the availability of the datasets and software used to ensure the transparency and reproducibility of our approach.